intel/pmem-csi/README.md

 This is useful in development/trial mode.

 Use `run_driver` as user:root.
-This runs two preparation parts, and starts driver binary which listens and responds to API use on a TCP socket.
-You can modify this to use Unix socket if needed.
+This runs two preparation parts, and starts the driver binary, which listens and responds to API use on a TCP socket.
+You can modify this to use a Unix socket, if needed.

 The driver can be verified in the single-host context.
-Such running mode is called "Unified" in the driver.
-Both Controller and Node service run combined in local host, without Kubernetes context.
+This running mode is called "Unified" in the driver.
+Both Controller and Node service run combined in the local host, without Kubernetes context.

 The endpoint for driver access can be specified either:

 * with each csc command as `--endpoint tcp://127.0.0.1:10000`
 * export endpoint as env.variable, see `util/lifecycle-unified.sh`

-There are example steps verifying a volume lifecycle in `util/lifecycle-unified.sh`.
+`util/lifecycle-unified.sh` has example steps verifying a volume lifecycle.

-There is example run of API test using csi-sanity in `util/sanity-unified.sh`.
+`util/sanity-unified.sh` has an example run of API test using csi-sanity.

-#### Run as kubernetes deployment
+#### Run as Kubernetes deployment

-- **Label the cluster nodes which has nvdimm support**
+- **Label the cluster nodes that have NVDIMM support**

 ```sh
     $ kubectl label node pmem-csi-4 storage=nvdimm
     $ kubectl label node pmem-csi-5 storage=nvdimm
 ```

-- **Deploy the driver to kubernetes**
+- **Deploy the driver to Kubernetes**

 ```sh
     $ kubectl create -f deploy/k8s/pmem-csi.yaml